a1k24/twitter-stream-spark/README.md

 # twitter-stream-spark
-This Project is aimed at making a real-time stream of Twitter public data, which can be used for further social media analysis.
+This Project is aimed at making an API over the real-time stream of Twitter public data, so that it can be used for further social media analysis easily.

 Visualisations we were able to obtain follow.